Do you sometimes feel a lack of enthusiasm about your life?

 Specifically, you must poop every day.

 Pooping every day is a “non-negotiable.”
-It simply must be done in order to maintain robust health.
+It simply must be done to maintain robust health.
 To skip even one day might mean that you have fermenting waste inside your body that is creating toxicity (you know how the kitchen trash – with its fruit peels and meat scraps – can start to get funky after one day?
 Imagine your own waste inside your intestines is doing the same thing).

 Instead, we can use fiber and hydration.